 Before the days of digital frequency meters and phase-locked loops, Lissajous figures were used to determine the frequencies of sounds or radio signals.
 A signal of known frequency was applied to the horizontal axis of an oscilloscope, and the signal to be measured was applied to the vertical axis.
 The resulting pattern was a function of the ratio of the two frequencies (source: Math.com).

-In this exercise we will use Ubidots' math engine to generate trigonometric series, and then plot them in XY graphs to explore Lissajous figures.
+In this exercise we will use Ubidots' synthetic variables engine to generate trigonometric series, and then plot them in XY graphs to explore Lissajous figures.

 Creating a Lissajous graph

 The variable "t" will be an incremental series between 0 and 1000.
 It will act as a seed variable for us to generate all the other functions like "sin(t)" or "cos(t).
 We will create that data from a Python script later on.
 Make sure to take note of your "variable id".

 3. Create trigonometric functions using the "derived variables" option

 One of the cool things about Ubidots is that allows you to generate new data from Math expressions.
 Inside your data source, click on "Add Synthetic Variable" and type the corresponding math formula.
 Do this procedure one time for each trigonometric function you wish to explore.
 In our case, we generated the following function:

 4. Create a Python script to send data to the seed variable "t"

 We have all set to start sending data!